erikaduan/r_tips/tutorials/s-positron_setup/s-positron_setup.md

   VSX](https://open-vsx.org/).

 # Positron Windows setup

+Positron can be [installed](https://positron.posit.co/download.html) in Windows, Mac or Linux operating systems.

 My simple Windows setup only involves several steps.
 These are all listed in the ***Migrating from RStudio to Positron*** walkthrough on